 Trick or Treating

 One way to limit the spread of virus is to place candy on a tray instead of in a bowl.
 Make sure that treats are packaged individually and offered in a way that ensures a social distance is maintained.

 *Virtual & Family-Only Groups

 If your child enjoys viewing content on a screen, a virtual costume contest, pumpkin-carving activity, or Halloween game may be a nice alternative to venturing out in public.
 During these activities, you can support your child’s participation by being ready to prompt and praise engagement with the group or activity.
 Family-only activities like watching a movie, carving pumpkins, decorating your house, and taking car rides or walking to see other homes are a safer way to limit contact as well.

 We will all be celebrating Halloween a little differently this year, but with some careful planning and practicing, you and your family can have fun and be safe!

-Sarah A. Weddle, Ph.D., LABA, BCBA-D is Director of Outreach and Behavioral Support for May Institute.
+Sarah A. Weddle, Ph.D., LABA, BCBA-D is Divisional Director of Clinical Services and Training for May Institute.
 She can be contacted email@example.com.